DataTravelGuide/dtg-blog/cbd/cbd_cache.md

 to avoid writing repeatedly to the same area.
 This means that there will not be a large number of overwrite writes for the disk.
 Additionally, modern databases, especially those using LSM engines, rarely perform overwrite operations.

-Additionally, there is an entry on the TODO list regarding providing an option for users to choose whether to maintain backend consistency.
-If there is strong requirement, we can certainly offer this parameter in the future, allowing users to opt out of maintaining backend crash consistency.
-This would optimize the handling of cache overwrite scenarios, which is technically feasible.
+Additionally, there is an entry on the TODO list to provide a parameter backend_consistency=false to allow users to achieve better cache space utilization.
+That depends on how urgent the requirment is.

 ### 2.6 specified cache space for each disk
 For each backend, when enabling caching, the `cache_size` parameter must be specified.
 This is different from `bcache`,